 - a.
 The Town Administrator and the applicant shall coordinate meeting time, place, and notice to the community. - b.
-Applicant responsibilities: - (i) Notify all property owners and residents within 300 feet of the property line by mail and publish notice of the meeting in the newspaper at least 14 days prior to the meeting. - (ii) Conduct and facilitate the meeting. - (iii) Cover all expenses of the meeting including but not limited to facility costs and the cost of the meeting notice. - (iv) Prepare a written report of meeting comments and submit the report with the development application.
+The applicant shall be responsible for: - (i) Notifying all property owners and residents within 300 feet of the property line by mail and publishing notice of the meeting in the newspaper at least 15 days prior to the meeting; - (ii) Conducting and facilitating the meeting; - (iii) Covering all expenses of the meeting including but not limited to facility costs and the cost of the meeting notice; and - (iv) Preparing a written report of meeting comments and submit the report with the development application.
 The applicant may elect to make changes to the proposal based on comments to improve the project outcome. - c.
 A representative from the Town of Silverton may be in attendance to listen but will not provide information about project specifics or facilitate the meeting.